Tiana Penitani: Rugby league

 In October 2019, she represented Australia at the 2019 Rugby League World Cup 9s, scoring five tries and finishing as the tournament's top try scorer.
 On 25 October 2019, she made her Test debut for Australia in a 28–8 win over New Zealand.

+Tiana was signed with the NRLW Cronulla Sharks inaugural team for 2023 and is the captain of the side.